timmdov/Travel-Add-on-System/README.md

 - **Classes**:
     - `Ticket`: Represents the base functionality for tickets.
     - `Product`: Represents the base functionality for all lounge products (food and beverages).
-    - `PricingStrategy`: Defines the interface for dynamic pricing strategies.

 ---

 ### **2. `models` Package**
-- **Purpose**: Contains the core implementations of tickets, products, and composites.
+- **Purpose**: Contains the core implementations of tickets and products.
 - **Classes**:
     - `EconomyTicket`: Represents the base ticket.
     - `Pizza`, `Coffee`, `IceCream`: Represent base food and beverage products.
-    - `CompositeProduct`: Groups multiple products (e.g., meal packages) into a single entity.

 ---